· · · ·

 Star Clusters

 Cassiopeia includes a number of open clusters, but none of these is visible to the naked eye.
-Particularly notable are two Messier objects, M52 and, close to Ruchbah in the sky, M103.
+Particularly notable are two Messier objects, the Scorpion Cluster M52 and, close to Ruchbah in the sky, M103.
 Another cluster, the Owl Cluster, can be found near the distant star Phi Cassiopeiae.
 All of these clusters are young (no more than 35 million years old), and their distances range between five and ten thousand light years, in the direction of the Galaxy's rim.

 Supernovae